Las Vegas Spotting Highlights

 North Las Vegas Airport

 The alternative airport for Las Vegas is in the north of the city, as its name suggests.
-It is a busy place for general aviation, helicopters, some commuter airliners, and lots of scenic flights around the local area and to the Grand Canyon.
+It is a busy place for general aviation, helicopters, and scenic flights around the local area and to the Grand Canyon.

 A small viewing balcony can be found in the terminal.